 The St Mary's Cathedral Society of Change Ringers provide tuition to those wishing to learn this ancient art of bell ringing.
 No special skill or strength is required: just a normal sense of rhythm and physical co-ordination will do.
 However, St. Mary’s bells are heavier than those at many other churches, and we do not normally teach anyone younger than mid-teens.
 There is no upper age limit: if you can make it up the 120 steps to our ringing chamber, you are fit enough to ring!

 Bell ringing is a team activity.
 Each bell is given a number, from 1–12, and is rung by a single ringer.
 A ‘change’ is a sequence of these numbers where each bell rings once.
 The order or sequence is changed and each bell rings again.

 Tuition is provided free of charge in exchange for a commitment to join the band when you have acquired the requisite level of proficiency for Service Ringing.
-We practice on Thursdays from 7pm to 9pm and tuition sessions usually precede this, starting at 6.30pm.
-Tuition may also be possible at other times by arrangement.
+We practice on Thursdays from 7:30pm-9:00pm.
+Tuition sessions usually precede this, starting at 6:45pm, and also may be possible at other times by arrangement.